 - The amount of distributions DPF may make is uncertain, are not guaranteed and may be modified at the program’s discretion.
 DPF may pay distributions from sources other than cash flow from operations including, without limitation, the sale of assets, borrowings or offering proceeds (including the return of principal amounts invested).
 The use of these sources for distributions would decrease the amount of cash DPF has available for new investments, repayment of debt, share redemptions and other corporate purposes, and could potentially reduce your overall return and dilute the value of your investment in shares of DPF common stock.
 Because borrowed funds were used to pay distributions, the distribution rate may not be sustainable.
 Prior to 2012, DPF’s distributions have historically exceeded its cash flow from operations.
-However, for each year from 2012 through 2015 and for the quarters ended June 30, 2016 and September 30, 2016, distributions were funded solely from cash flow from operations.
+However, for each year from 2012 through 2015 and for the quarters ended June 30, 2016, September 30, 2016, December 31, 2016 and March 31, 2017, distributions were funded solely from cash flow from operations.
 The distributions for the three months ended March 31, 2016 were funded 95.3% from cash flow from operations and 4.7% from other sources.

 - The payment of fees by DPF to its advisor, its property manager and its dealer manager will reduce the cash available for distribution and will increase the likelihood that investors are unable to recover the amount of their investment in DPF.